 The Gleitsman Program for Leadership in Social Change encourages individual commitment and leadership by recognizing the exceptional achievement of innovators who have sparked positive social change.
 We seek those individuals whose vision and courage inspire others to join with them in confronting and challenging injustice.

 In that spirit, the Center for Public Leadership at Harvard Kennedy School awards annually the Gleitsman Activist Award, created in 1993 by the late Alan Gleitsman, to honor exceptional leaders and innovators who have sparked positive social change and inspired others to do the same.
 Mr. Gleitsman once described the intent of this honor to “recognize people who make a difference, tell their story, and make other people aware of what one person can do.”

-The winner of the Gleitsman Activist Award receives a $125,000 prize and a specially commissioned sculpture designed by Maya Lin, the creator of the Vietnam Veterans Memorial in Washington, DC and the Civil Rights Memorial in Montgomery, AL. The awardee is honored at a ceremony and dinner on or near the Harvard University campus.
+The winner of the Gleitsman Activist Award receives a $150,000 prize and a specially commissioned sculpture designed by Maya Lin, the creator of the Vietnam Veterans Memorial in Washington, DC and the Civil Rights Memorial in Montgomery, AL. The awardee is honored at a ceremony at Harvard University.

 GLEITSMAN CITIZEN ACTIVIST AWARD WINNERS: